ngen-brett/gitlab-ce/doc/user/application_security/dependency_scanning/index.md

 This list can be generated only for [supported languages and package managers](#supported-languages-and-package-managers).

-To see generated dependency list, navigate to the Dependency List page under your project's left sidebar menu **Project > Dependency List**.
+To see the generated dependency list, navigate to the Dependency List page under your project's left sidebar menu **Project > Dependency List**.

 ## Contributing to the vulnerability database